Xyntopia/taskyon/public/docs/task_trees.md

 While this idea isn't entirely new—**workflow engines**, **job schedulers**, and **dependency graphs** in systems like Apache Airflow or Luigi use similar techniques—Taskyon distinguishes itself by incorporating **Large Language Model (LLM) integration**.
 The LLM influences the tree's dynamic structure, allowing it to respond flexibly to user input and task evolution.

+TODO: write about how we can _record_ a tasktree.
+Afterwards, we would freeze parts of the tree and leave
+    the rest flexible.
+This way we could define processes in an easy way...
+    As parts of the tree can consist of arbitrary functions (e.g. python, reading file contents etc...) we essentially developed an LLM program this way...

 #### Key Features and Challenges

 - **Dynamic Task Orchestration**: